EduardBolanos/ciLisp/README.md

 (add ((let (a ((let (b 2)) (mult b (sqrt 10))))) (div a 2)) ((let (c 5))(sqrt c)))
 ((let (first (sub 5 1)) (second 2)) (add (pow 2 first) (sqrt second)))

-As you see, s­expressions are first class objects, so they can be assigned to variables.
-Implement a bison­based parser of the language built over this grammar that creates a syntax tree and a symbol table of all identifiers.
+As you see, s-expressions are first class objects, so they can be assigned to variables.
+Implement a bison-based parser of the language built over this grammar that creates a syntax tree and a symbol table of all identifiers.
 Assume static scoping.
 That means that there will be multiple symbol tables associated with the roots of the expressions within which they are defined.
 For example, using the following code sample,there would be a symbol table associated with sub in the outer expression, and another associated with add in the inner expression:

 ((let (abc 1)) (sub ((let (abc 2) (de 3)) (add abc de)) abc))

 Missing symbols, for example as in the following expression:

 ((let (abc 1)) (sub ((let (abc 2)) (add abc de)) abc)) should be treated as compilation errors.
 Redefining a symbol in the same scope is not allowed and should be flagged as an error.
 You should use a linked list to keep the symbols.
 You will need to keep symbol names along with their values.
-Note that the value may be an s­expression, so you should just keep a pointer to the root of the corresponding abstract syntax tree (that obviously may be just one element, the root holding the value, in the extreme case).
+Note that the value may be an s-expression, so you should just keep a pointer to the root of the corresponding abstract syntax tree (that obviously may be just one element, the root holding the value, in the extreme case).

 typedef struct symbol_table_node {
   char *ident;